voberle/adventofcode/2024/day11/README.md

 This means we can just store the stones in a hashmap "stone" => "stone count".
 This allows us to do the transformation operation only once for each type of stone at each blink.

 With such changes, both parts ran in 9 ms.

+## Update

+A user on Reddit gave me a useful tip entry hashmap stuff:

+> You can *map.entry(k).or_default() += val

+> The entry function gets us either an occupied entry or a vacant one or_default() either gives us a mutable reference to the entry that was already occupied or it fills the vacant entry with its default (zero) so now it's occupied and gives us a mutable reference to that, either way, we can add val to it.

+So I removed the insert_or_modify macro and used this.